 These past few days, I’ve stared at my computer screen once again in absolute shock and disbelief over the most heinous and heartbreaking results of extreme.
 The news out of France is horrifying.
 It’s sad.
 It’s torturous.
 It’s too much to bear sometimes, isn’t it?
 What we choose to do to each other?
 To ourselves?
 Why is this?
 What is it about extreme that is so bloody appealing?

-And that’s when I realize something.
-There is a lot to be said for average.
+And that’s when I realize…there is a lot to be said for average.

 I googled the phrase “similarities between the Bible and the Quran”, just for kicks.
 164,000 hits appeared.
 And how about this little piece of trivia…did you know that race and ethnicity are almost indistinguishable in our genetic code?
 It’s true.
 Not super unique.
 Humans just aren’t that different from each other — not our religions, not our genes, nothing.
 We are mostly all just average.
 And that is GREAT.
 We’re the same, you and me.
 Just two mixed up people living either in Winnipeg, or Helsinki, or Timbuktu, or Jersey City… No matter.
 No difference.
 We’re just people.
 Same same.
 Screw those extremists.
 They don’t speak for us.